Ophir: Americas

 In a letter written in May 1500, Peter Martyr claimed that Christopher Columbus identified Hispaniola with Ophir.

 The theologian Benito Arias Montano (1571) proposed finding Ophir in the name of Peru, reasoning that the native Peruvians were thus descendants of Ophir and Shem.

 The California Gold Rush boomtown, Ophir, was renamed after "the biblical source of Solomon's treasure."

-Malaysia

-Mount Ophir is the English name of Gunung Ledang in Johor, Malaysia.
+Ophir, Oregon, is an unincorporated community on the coast in Curry County.

 Solomon Islands

-In 1568, Alvaro Mendaña became the first European to discover the Solomon Islands, and named them as such because he believed them to be Ophir.
+After their discovery by Europeans in 1568 by Spanish navigator Álvaro de Mendaña, the Solomon Islands were subsequently referred to as Islas Salomón (Solomon Islands) by others following reports of his voyage optimistically conflated with stories of King Solomon, believing them to be Ophir.

+Mars

+Ophir Chasma, named after the biblical Ophir, is a canyon making up part of the Valles Marineris canyon system on Mars.